RespiraWorks/Ventilator/software/utils/rpi_config/README.md

 The following scripts and configurations are here to help alleviate the frustration of having to perform the many arcane incantations to get a prototype running with software.

-**DISCLAIMER: It goes without saying that you should not use this on any living beings - as an actual ventilator, or in any other way.
-These are utilities for bench with mechanical lung simulators only.**
+**DISCLAIMER: You should not use this on any living beings - as a ventilator, or in any other way.
+These are utilities for bench with mechanical lung simulators only.
+It is also assumed that you are familiar with the software architecture and generally know what you are doing.**

 The following assumes that you have a working hardware prototype with all necessary electronics, correctly wired for power and communication.
 See the [manufacturing](../../../manufacturing) section for details.